songjun-wu/eco_iso_sylka/README.rst

 Please, acknowledge the use of |ech2o|-iso by citing:

-- Kuppel, S., Tetzlaff, D., Maneta, M. P., and Soulsby, C. (2018a). |ech2o|-iso 1.0: Water isotopes and age tracking in a process-based, distributed ecohydrological model, Geosci.
+- Kuppel, S, Tetzlaff, D, Maneta, MP & Soulsby, C (2018). |ech2o|-iso 1.0: Water isotopes and age tracking in a process-based, distributed ecohydrological model, Geosci.
 Model Dev., 11, 3045-3069, `<https://doi.org/10.5194/gmd-11-3045-2018>`_.

-Further references (and useful reads!):
+Further reference documenting aspects or uses of the code (and useful reads!):

+- Kuppel, S et al. (2020).
+Critical zone storage controls on the water ages of ecohydrological outputs.
+Geophysical Research Letters, 47, e2020GL088897 `<https://doi.org/10.1029/2020GL088897>`_.
+- Knighton, J et al. (2020).
+Using isotopes to incorporate tree water storage and mixing dynamics into a distributed ecohydrologic modelling framework.
+Ecohydrology, 13(3), e2201 `<https://doi.org/10.1002/eco.2201>`_.
+- Smith, A et al. (2020).
+Isotope‐aided modelling of ecohydrologic fluxes and water ages under mixed land use in central Europe: the 2018 drought and its recovery.
+Hydrological Processes, 34(16), 3406-3425 `< https://doi.org/10.1002/hyp.13838>`_.
+- Neill, AJ et al. (2020), An agent-based model that simulates the spatio-temporal dynamics of sources and transfer mechanisms contributing faecal indicator organisms to streams.
+Part 1: Background and model description.
+Journal of environmental management, 270, 110903 `<https://doi.org/10.1016/j.jenvman.2020.110903>`_.
+- Neill, AJ et al. (2020), An agent-based model that simulates the spatio-temporal dynamics of sources and transfer mechanisms contributing faecal indicator organisms to streams.
+Part 2: Application to a small agricultural catchment.
+Journal of environmental management, 270, 110905 `<https://doi.org/10.1016/j.jenvman.2020.110905>`_.
-- Smith A, Tetzlaff D, Laudon H, Maneta M, Soulsby C. (2019).
-Assessing the influence of soil freeze–thaw cycles on catchment water storage–flux–age interactions using a tracer-aided ecohydrological model.
+- Smith A et al. (2019), Assessing the influence of soil freeze–thaw cycles on catchment water storage–flux–age interactions using a tracer-aided ecohydrological model.
 Hydrology and Earth System Sciences 23 (8): 3319–3334, `<https://doi.org/10.5194/hess-23-3319-2019>`_.
-- Douinot A, Tetzlaff D, Maneta M, Kuppel S, Schulte‐Bisping H, Soulsby C. (2019).
-Ecohydrological modelling with EcH2O-iso to quantify forest and grassland effects on water partitioning and flux ages.
+- Douinot A et al. (2019), Ecohydrological modelling with EcH2O-iso to quantify forest and grassland effects on water partitioning and flux ages.
 Hydrological Processes 33 (16): 2174–2191, `<https://doi.org/10.1002/hyp.13480>`_.
-- Kuppel, S., Tetzlaff, D., Maneta, M. P., and Soulsby, C. (2018b).
+- Maneta, MP et al. (2018).
+Conceptualizing catchment storage dynamics and nonlinearities.
+Hydrological Processes, 32, 3299–3303, `<https://doi.org/10.1002/hyp.13262>`_.
+- Kuppel, S et al. (2018).
 What can we learn from multi-data calibration of a process-based ecohydrological model?.
-Environmental Modelling & Software, 101, 301–316.
+Environmental Modelling & Software, 101, 301–316, `<https://doi.org/10.1016/j.envsoft.2018.01.001>`_.
+- Lozano-Parra, J, Maneta, MP & Schnabel, S (2014).
+Climate and topographic controls on simulated pasture production in a semiarid Mediterranean watershed with scattered tree cover.
+Hydrology and Earth System Sciences, 18, 1439, `<https://doi.org/10.5194/hess-18-1439-2014>`_.
-- Maneta, M and Silverman, N (2013).
+- Maneta, MP & Silverman, N (2013).
 A spatially-distributed model to simulate water, energy and vegetation dynamics using information from regional climate models.
-Earth Interactions, 17, 1-44.
+Earth Interactions, 17, 1-44, `<https://doi.org/10.1175/2012EI000472.1>`_.
-- Lozano-Parra, J., Maneta, M. P., and Schnabel, S. (2014).
-Climate and topographic controls on simulated pasture production in a semiarid Mediterranean watershed with scattered tree cover.
-Hydrology and Earth System Sciences, 18, 1439.

 **Contacts**

-If you have any questions please, contact marco.maneta@umontana.edu.
+If you have any questions, please contact sylvain.kuppel@inrae.fr or marco.maneta@umontana.edu.